daftpixie/24hrmvp/README.md

 For Community Members

-Connect Wallet: Authenticate with your Farcaster account Submit Ideas: Propose your software concept (free or paid tiers) Vote Weekly: Support the ideas you believe in
+Connect Wallet: Authenticate with your favorite wallet Submit Ideas: Propose your software concept (free or pay for votes) Vote Daily: Support the ideas you believe in
 Earn Rewards: Build reputation, unlock achievements, earn virtual currency Track Progress: Watch your idea transform into reality